Types and Grades of Breast Cancer

 - Invasive breast cancers, also called infiltrating breast cancers: These cancers can start in the ducts or lobules, but then they spread into surrounding breast tissue.
 Invasive cancers may eventually become metastatic, meaning they find their way to other organs, like the bones, lungs, liver, and brain.

-The American Cancer Society estimated that 230,480 new cases of invasive breast cancer were diagnosed among women and another 57,650 cases of in situ breast cancer were diagnosed in 2011.
+The American Cancer Society estimates that 231,840 new cases of invasive breast cancer were diagnosed among women and another 60,290 cases of in situ breast cancer were diagnosed in 2015.

 In Situ Breast Cancers

-- Ductal carcinoma in situ (DCIS): Ductal carcinoma in situ is a condition in which abnormal cells are confined to the milk ducts in the breast.
-This is the most common type of noninvasive breast cancer.
+Ductal carcinoma in situ (DCIS) is the most common type of noninvasive breast cancer.
+It is a condition in which abnormal cells are confined to the milk ducts in the breast.
 DCIS is considered early-stage cancer.
 Many women diagnosed at this early stage can be cured by removing the tissue that contains the tumor.
-Left untreated, DCIS can become invasive.
+Left untreated, DCIS can progress to invasive cancer.
 DCIS typically has no physical signs or symptoms.
 It is usually detected by a screening mammogram.